-MBG includes the ability to act as a secure man-in-the-middle for voice streams, enabling a third-party call recording solution to tap calls by using MBG's interface.
+MBG includes the ability to act as a secure man-in-the-middle for voice streams, enabling a third-party call recording solution to tap calls by using MBG's SRC interface.

-Please see the section on Error!
-Reference source not found. to determine performance limits and resource requirements.
+Please see the section on Sizing Your Installation to determine performance limits and resource requirements.

-6.1 Call recording vs.
+6.1 Call recording vs. Local Streaming

-MiVoice Border Gateway supports both and Call Recording, both of which can be enabled or disabled for individual users.
+MiVoice Border Gateway supports both Local Streaming and Call Recording, both of which can be enabled or disabled for individual users.
 These options are not compatible.

-is a generally desirable feature that reduces bandwidth needed for voice/video calls by allowing the RTP stream(s) to bypass the MBG when two devices are able to communicate directly.
+Local Streaming is a generally desirable feature that reduces bandwidth needed for voice/video calls by allowing the RTP stream(s) to bypass the MBG when two devices are able to communicate directly.
 However, this means such calls cannot be recorded.
-If both and Call Recording are enabled on a device, Call Recording wins.
+If both Local Streaming and Call Recording are enabled on a device, Call Recording wins.
 All streams to and from that device will go through MBG so they can be recorded.